One of the keystones of fantasy literature is the portal novel.

 In portal stories, an ordinary person living in our version of Earth is magically (or sometimes scientifically) transported Somewhere Else.
 The hero may fall down a rabbit hole, or get swept up in a tornado, but they end up in another land or another time, usually with a quest to take care of before they can find their way home.

 From Lewis Carroll to C.S.
 Lewis, this was the standard fantasy story from the 19th century through the mid-20th century, when it fell out of favor for the epic “second world” tales from Tolkien and his followers.

 Portals never really close though, and they continued to open up in children's novels like The Phantom Tollbooth.
-Now, they are back on the bestseller lists, thanks to novels like Diana Gabaldon’s Outlander.
-In her historical fantasy, the main character Claire is swept back in time after she enters a ring of standing stones in the Scottish Highlands.
+Now, they are back on the bestseller lists, thanks to television shows like Outlander, where a woman is swept back in time after she enters a ring of standing stones in the Scottish Highlands.